Lessons for the Open Mic Performer

 Guitar and Banjo Players

 You have a list to keep up to date.
-And NOT keeping that list up to date is causing or WILL cause others to wait due to your lack of preparedness – this is just sloppy tradecraft.
+And NOT keeping that list up to date is causing or WILL cause others to wait due to your lack of preparedness – this is disrespectful, and sloppy tradecraft.

 What I have noticed over the years is that most open mic performers do not take this list seriously and rely on everyone else to lend them what they need.